 - 5. After the lubricant has drained completely, start the windrower and position it so that ports (A) and (B) on wheel are level with the center of hub (C) as shown. - 6.
 Shut down the windrower and remove the key from the ignition. - 7.
 Add lubricant.
-Refer to Adding Wheel Drive Lubricant, page 428.
+For instructions, refer to Adding Wheel Drive Lubricant, page 410.